preejackie/GSoC-HPx/README.md

 1) How are arrays laid out in memory ?
 2) How are arrays are stored by the locales ?

 Domains represent the index-set of an array.
+Domains can be **multi-dimensional**.
 It is a way of expressing **Data Parallelism** directly in the code.

 Domain Types
 1) Dense